Our Mission

 Henry, who had an imaginative talent for scrounging things, acquired an old post war Prefab from his previous employer.
 It had been used as a bonded warehouse for a tobacco growing experiment.
 Initially it housed a small shop and some early displays including Chemist’s and Game Keeping artefacts.
 These are now displayed elsewhere in the museum.
 During the annual winter closure new buildings appeared, built with such things as old doors or a swimming pool cover, these have now been replaced by improved buildings.

 Henry, Madge and the museum helpers set up a Charitable Trust on 24th April, 1984, to ensure the future of their museum.
-The Old Kiln Museum Trust charity number is 289150.
+It is – Old Kiln Museum CIO charity number is 1200370

 An Army of Volunteers